 The Department of Linguistics and Scandinavian Studies at UiO cooperates with Ethiopian partner universities to develop resources for disadvantaged spoken and signed languages.
 This makes it possible for speakers of these languages to use them in education and other arenas that are important for the development of modern Ethiopia.
-The project "Linguistic Capacity Building - Tools for the inclusive development of Ethiopia", funded by the Norwegian NORHED programme, is strengthening existing MA and PhD programmes and developing language technology and resources.
+The project "Linguistic Capacity Building - Tools for the inclusive development of Ethiopia", funded by the Norwegian NORHED programme, aims to strengthening existing MA and PhD programmes and developing language technology and resources.
 The project is coordinated by Addis Ababa University.

 Mapping health challenges through health informatics

 One of the most successful partnerships between UiO and partners in the Global South, is the Health Information Systems Programme (HISP).
-This is an interdisciplinary cooperation between Health sciences and informatics in a number of countries in the South.
+This is an interdisciplinary cooperation between health sciences and informatics in a number of countries in the South.
 Their open source software, DHIS 2, is considered an international standard, and potentially cover more than 1.3 billion people.

 Promotion of Human Rights

 The Norwegian Centre for Human Rights (NCHR) has extensive cooperation in the Global South.
-In addition to research cooperation, they also have international programmes with the aim of promoting the development, understanding and application of international human rights standards in Indonesia, Vietnam and China.
+In addition to research cooperation, they also have international programmes with the aim of promoting the development, the understanding and the application of international human rights standards in Indonesia, Vietnam and China.
 In addition, the NCHR is working on the freedom of religion or belief through the Oslo Coalition.

 Capacity building in medicine in Myanmar

 Myanmar is moving rapidly towards democracy, and the government has instituted several reforms.
 This means more attention to education, including medical research training and research dissemination at university level.
 The MY-NORTH project aims to improve capacity and quality in basic medical sciences and public health in Myanmar.
-MY-NORTH is a cooperation with several universities in Myanmar and funded by the NORHED programme.
+MY-NORTH is a cooperation programme with several universities in Myanmar and funded by the NORHED programme.